awbla/awbla-student-workflow/content/2-photography.md

 #### Small artifacts
 - To set-up turn on **LV**
 - Keep both scale and color bar horizontal and lower the camera to the appropriate level and adjust as needed.
-- Align artifact in center of **CM scale** and ensure it is straight, use gridlines to help.
+- Align artifact in center of **CM scale** and ensure it is straight, use camera gridlines to help.
 - Move *red focus box* to center of artifact using **multi selector**
 - Turn OFF **LV** mode